feloy/pgproc/README.md

 The main advantage of the `pgproc` library is to be able to call in a single pair of lines a PostgreSQL stored procedure and get its result in a Go native of `struct` variable.

+**This library is at an early development stage, please have a look at the tests files to see the covered cases.**

 ## Install

 ```sh